aardappel/lobster/docs/source/memory_management.md

 the algorithm are better understood, or maybe when more accurate dataflow information is present.

+The end of a variable's lifetime is typically the end of the scope, though making it its "last use" is being worked on, see `return` below.

 ### Function specialization by lifetime.

 Function lifetime specialization is probably quite unique to Lobster, and solves an